-This statement is presented with three major categories: assets, liabilities and net position.
+This Statement of Net Position is presented with three major categories: assets, liabilities and net position.
 The assets are classified between current and noncurrent.
-The current assets include cash and cash equivalents, short term investments, accounts receivable, inventory and prepaid expenses.
-The noncurrent assets include capital assets, long-term investments, and net receivables due in excess of a year.
+The current assets include cash and cash equivalents, short term investments, grants and accounts receivable, contributions receivable, inventory and prepaid expenses.
+The noncurrent assets include capital assets, long-term investments and net receivables due in excess of a year.
+Assets, liabilities and net position are reported on an accrual basis of accounting as of December 31, 2023.

 Liabilities are also classified between current and noncurrent.
-Current liabilities include accounts payable, loans payable within one year and unearned revenues.
+Current liabilities include accounts payable and accrued expenses, loans payable within one year and unearned revenues.
 Noncurrent liabilities include long term debt payable after one year.